rotosports/pointguard/CONTRIBUTING.md

     - [Point Release Procedure](#point-release-procedure)
     - [Code Owner Membership](#code-owner-membership)

-Thank you for considering making contributions to Ethermint!
+Thank you for considering making contributions to Pointguard!

 Contributing to this repo can mean many things such as participating in discussion or proposing code changes.
 To ensure a smooth workflow for all